 It’s a time of year when churches have an opportunity shared only with Christmas in attracting visitors.
 Hopefully all of God’s churches will be packed Easter Sunday.
 That’s my prayer.

 We’ve had months of praying, planning and preparing.
 We’ve done all we can do, but God is ultimately in charge of all that happens in our church – and yours.

 I’m often asked, however, what I hope to accomplish on Easter Sunday – such an important day in the life of any church.
 It could seem overwhelming if we try to accomplish too much in one day, so what do I, as a pastor, have at the top of my list of goals for Easter Sunday.
 This year we’ve even added a Saturday night service, so it will be a weekend experience.

-I shared a guest post with Lifeway’s pastor blog about 7 ways a church can prepare for Easter.
 In this post, I want to share what I actually hope we accomplish on Easter weekend.
 Only 7 things.
 If we accomplish nothing else, and there are probably many other things we will accomplish Easter weekend, I hope Immanuel Baptist does these 7 well.